HewlettPackard/ezdemo/README.md

 - 02-apply.sh: Runs `terraform apply` to deploy resources
 - 03-install.sh: Run Ansible scripts to install ECP
 - 04-configure.sh: Run Ansible scripts to configure ECP for demo
-- 99-destroy.sh: Destroy all created resources on AWS (**DANGER**: All resources will be destroyed, except the generated keys and certificates)
+- 99-destroy.sh: Destroy all created resources (**DANGER**: All resources will be destroyed, except the generated keys and certificates)

 ### Ansible Scripts